 The Guild meets primarily as a critique group, averaging ten to twelve in attendance on any given week and we critique three presented scenes.
+During this season of COVID-19 pandemic, we are meeting via Zoom Conferencing.
 Among our writers are:

 LAURA SWAN writes contemporary fiction and historical fiction.
 She is the author of five non-fiction books.
 One — The Forgotten Desert Mothers: Lives, Sayings, and Stories of Early Christian Women — has been translated into many languages, including Chinese.
 Her most recent book is Wisdom of the Beguines: the Forgotten Story of a Medieval Women’s Movement, all available at your favorite independent bookseller.